Pelotonia: The James

+All money raised for Pelotonia is donated for research at The Ohio State University Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute (OSUCCC - James), a part of Wexner Medical Center at The Ohio State University.
+As one of fifty-six hospitals designated a Comprehensive Cancer Center by the National Cancer Institute, The James conducts both phase I and phase II drug trials and other therapeutic and fundamental research.

-Pelotonia funds are used to recruit and retain research talent, purchase equipment, fund research for students through the Pelotonia Fellowship program, and fund two-year faculty teams for novel research ideas aimed at the prevention and/or treatment of cancer through the Pelotonia Research Award Program.
+Pelotonia funds are used to recruit and retain research talent, purchase equipment, fund research for students of all levels through the Pelotonia Fellowship program, and fund two-year faculty teams for treatment and prevention research through the Pelotonia Research Award Program.

 The Pelotonia Research Award Program provides grants to scientists for research on better treatments and prevention strategies.
-To date, 108 research teams have received Pelotonia grants.
+By 2014, 108 research teams have received Pelotonia grants.